 New Zealanders all have their favourite Cadbury treat, and we’ll continue to deliver the same taste and quality you enjoy today.
-This proposal helps ensure the sustainability of our business in New Zealand and reaffirms our commitment to those things that you expect when you buy one of our products: great taste, unwavering quality, innovative new products, and successful partnerships with hundreds of small and large New Zealand retailers across the country.
+This decision will help ensure the sustainability of our business in New Zealand and reaffirms our commitment to those things that you expect when you buy one of our products: great taste, unwavering quality, innovative new products, and successful partnerships with hundreds of small and large New Zealand retailers across the country.

 Cadbury Dairy Milk

-For generations, we have created one of New Zealand’s favourite chocolate blocks.
-If the proposal is adopted, you can be sure the taste you know will not change.
+For generations, we have created one of New Zealand’s favourite chocolate blocks, and you can be sure the taste you know will not change.

 Our commitment to taste and quality remains the same, and your Cadbury Dairy Milk blocks will not change.

-It’s important to recognise that over 80% of our products sold in New Zealand are already imported and won’t change as a result of this proposal.
-Of the remaining 20%, we expect the vast majority of products will remain unchanged.
+It’s important to recognise that over 80 per cent of our products sold in New Zealand are already imported and won’t change as a result of this decision.
+Of the remaining 20 per cent, we expect the vast majority of products will remain unchanged.